parks-australia/drupal-publishing-reporter/README.md

 - `DRUPAL_DOMAIN` - string - The full URL of the Drupal site.
 - `DEBUG_MODE` - boolean - Enabled debugging output in the logs when the app runs.
 Disabled by default.
 - `LOCAL_ENV` - boolean - Disables SSL verification checks to make life easier when testing against a local site.
+- `AWS_PROFILE` - string - The AWS user account to use (must have credentials saved locally).
+- `S3_BUCKET` - string - The name of the S3 bucket in which you want your logs saved.

 ## JSON API data structure